horvathd/cern_fluka_wsl/README.md

 ### 1.1.
 Windows Subsystem for Linux

-Windows Subsystem for Linux requires Windows 10 (build: 16299 [2017 Fall update] or greater) and admin rights during installation.
+Windows Subsystem for Linux requires Windows 10 (build: 16299 [2017 Fall update] or greater) or Windows 11.

 #### 1.1.1.
 Enable Windows Subsystem for Linux